 Drooping leaves - The drooping leaves is a sign that Lucy is ready for a drink.
 Always feel the first two inches of soil before you water to make sure it’s dry.

 Pale or yellow leaves that don’t drop - This could be from lack of nutrients in the soil.
 In the growth season use a houseplant fertiliser for extra nutrients.
 Always dilute the houseplant fertiliser to avoid fertiliser burn.

 Leaves curling inwards - This is an indication that Lucy is getting too much bright light.
 Move her away from any bright large windows.

 Round circle or holes on the leaves - Lucy can react badly to the chemicals found in tap water.
 If possible use filtered or rain water.

 Yellow leaves or leaves curling up - This is due to lack of aeration where the soil is staying too moist for a long period.
 Repot Lucy in potting mix with drainage materials such as perlite and bark.

 OUR TOP 3 CARE TIPS

 Top tip 1: Rotate her pot weekly for more even growth.

 Top tip 2: Lucy is perfectly safe to be placed around young children and pets as she is not toxic if ingested.

-Top tip 3: Take a damp cloth to her leaves every couple of weeks.
+Top tip 3: Use our beautifying leaf shine every couple of weeks.
 Clean leaves will help to absorb more light.